syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 To display the tooltip in the dropdown component, add the `title` attribute through the [HTMLAttributes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_HtmlAttributes)  property.
 This updates the attribute on the root input element.

+In the following example, the HtmlAttributes property is used to add the title attribute to the root input element of the DropDownList with the value "Title".
+This will display a tooltip with the text "Title" when the user hovers over the input element.

 {% highlight cshtml %}

 {% include_relative code-snippet/style/default-tooltip.razor %}